Sarah Williams

 Other activities

-She is a member of a European Primary PE network, regularly networking with professionals based in a number of European training institutions and researchers.
+Sarah is a member of a European Primary PE network, regularly networking with professionals based in a number of European training institutions and researchers.

 She is a member of the Sheffield Primary Physical Education Alliance, designed to support schools to develop high quality physical education and physical activity opportunities.

-Governor of a local special needs school
+Governor of a local special needs school.

 Cancel event